william-hunt88/eCommerce-backEnd/READme.md

   * [License](#license)

   ### Project Description
-  The Mysql database and corresponsing api routes for a fictional internet store.
+  The Mysql database and corresponding api routes for a fictional internet store.

   ### Installation
   Clone this repo and run npm install.